BitBoxSwiss/bitbox-base/docs/customapps/bbb-cmd.md

     * read/write disk, without Mender (likely a development image) the `/data` directory can be created directly, copying the initial content from the source directory `/data_source`
     * read-only disk, without Mender (e.g. a DIY image) image is build using `OVERLAYROOT` option, so all changes written to the root filesystem are volatile due to the tmpfs overlay.
-To preserve changes in `/data`, the directory is created as a symbolic link to `/mnt/ssd/data` on the SSD
+      To preserve changes in `/data`, the directory is created as a symbolic link to `/mnt/ssd/data` on the SSD.
     * read-only disk, with Mender (BitBoxBase production image) the `/data` directory is mounted from a separate, persistent partition that is not overwritten on update.
       Initial content is copied once from `/data_src` into that partition.

 * **bitcoind**
   * **reindex**: deletes the Bitcoin Core chainstate (UTXO set) and the Electrs indices, but not the raw blockchain data.
     Bitcoin Core is restarted to reindex the whole existing blockchain, thus building up a new UTXO set and validating the whole blockchain from Genesis.
   * **resync**: in addition to *reindex*, this command also deletes the raw blockchain data.
     After restarting Bitcoin Core, the whole blockchain data (~250 GB) are downloaded before a full validation is conducted.
   * **refresh_rpcauth**: authentication to Bitcoin Core JSON API uses the `rpcauth` method, with clients using static `rpcuser` and `rpcpassword` values.
     This command automatically creates new authentication keys and recreates related application configuration files.

 * **flashdrive**: controls a USB flashdrive plugged directly in to the device
   * **check**: checks if a USB flashdrive suitable for a backup is plugged in, and returns its device path (e.g. `/dev/sdb1`).
     Exactly one flashdrive must be present that is not larger than 64 GiB, so exteral USB drives in DIY builds are not confused with flashdrives.
   * **mount**: expects the device path as an argument and mounts the flashdrive to `/mnt/backup` with a restrictive usage policy if it is suited for backup
   * **unmount**: unmounts the flashdrive